 Are you the spouse that doesn’t understand why your mate has such an angry and resentful attitude when it comes to your parent’s influence in your marriage?
 If I’m speaking to you right now, please understand why your mate is so upset.

 First, intrusive, pushy, interfering, and opinionated in-laws are upsetting to your spouse because he or she believes that your parents are invading private issues that should only be talked about or decided by you and your spouse alone.
 Let me give you a parallel example to illustrate what I mean by a private issue.
-Would you consider it unacceptable if someone came into your home and picked up your check book and began questioning you about your purchases?
-Wouldn’t you take immediate offense to this behavior because it would really be none of their business how you spend your money?
+Would you consider it unacceptable if someone came into your home and picked up your chequebook and began questioning you about your purchases?
+Wouldn’t you take immediate offence to this behaviour because it would really be none of their business how you spend your money?
 Your mate views your parents’ intrusion into personal matters the same way.

 What should you do with an intrusive in-law problem?